 Do Tell!
-Stories by Atheists and Agnostics in AA was published a week ago.
-The book shares the stories of the “experience, strength and hope” of 15 women and 15 men in recovery in AA, none of whom “came to believe” that an interventionist deity was responsible for their sobriety.
-Today we are featuring the Foreword and the Table of Contents.
-On Sunday we will post the Introduction.
+Stories by Atheists and Agnostics in AA shares the “experience, strength and hope” of 15 women and 15 men in recovery in AA, none of whom “came to believe” that an interventionist deity was responsible for their sobriety.

 By Marya Hornbacher

 My first impression in the rooms of AA: This is really weird.